ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 ## Resource {#con-resource}

+ALTO information resource.
+The media type bound to the JSON object.

 ## Entity Domain {#con-entity-domain}

+A set of entities in the same type.

 ### Resource-Specific Entity Domain

+Each resource may export some types of entities. e.g., netowrk map can export ipv4, ipv6 and pid entities.

+To query entity properties, the client should know which entities are effective.

 ### Aggregated Entity Domain

+Some entities may appear in multiple resource-specific entity domains.
+Each associated resource may define properties.
+The client may want to know all of those properties for the same entity.

 ## Hierarchy and Inheritance {#con-hierarchy-and-inheritance}

+Enumerate all individual effective entities are not efficient.
+Some types of entities have the hierarchy format, e.g., cidr, which stand for sets of individual entities.
+Many entities in the same hierarchical format entity sets may have the same proprety values.
+To reduce the data transmition size, we allow the individual entities inherit the property from its hierarchical format entity set.